-Key Inner Space Center Staff involved in this project are:
+Key Inner Space Center Staff involved in Northwest Passage Project (NPP) are:

 - Gail Scowcroft, Principal Investigator (PI) and Project Director

 - Dwight Coleman, Co-Principal Investigator

 - Chris Knowlton, Science Coordinator

 - Holly Morin, Lead Science Instructor

 - Derek Sutcliffe, IP Streaming Engineer and Project Web Developer

 The Northwest Passage Project (NPP) is a National Science Foundation (NSF) funded project that centers on a research expedition into the Arctic’s Northwest Passage, which will engage intergenerational cohorts of high school, undergraduate, and graduate students in hands-on research exploring the changing Canadian Arctic Archipelago.
 During this innovative expedition, diverse audiences will be engaged through real time interactions from sea, an ultra-high definition 2-hour documentary, and related community events.
 Traveling into the Northwest Passage of the Canadian Arctic will provide a visually stunning and historically poignant platform from which diverse audiences will experience a dramatically changing Arctic.